Implement generic supercapacitor model

 Specify the number of parallel capacitors to be represented.

 Specify the initial voltage of the supercapacitor, in volts.

 Specify the operating temperature of the supercapacitor.
 The

 When this check box is selected, loads predetermined parameters of the Stern model into the mask of the block.
 These parameter values have been determined from experimental tests, and they can be used as default values to represent a common supercapacitor.
 Experimental validation of the model has shown a maximum error of 2% for charge and discharge when using the predetermined parameters.
 Default is cleared

 When this check box is selected, the Number of layers, Molecular radius (m), Permittivity of electrolyte material (F/m), and Estimate using test data parameters appear dimmed.

 When this check box is selected, you provide test data required for the estimation of the Stern model parameters.
-This parameter is available only if the Optimization Toolbox™ of MATLAB® is installed.
+Default is cleared.
+This parameter is available only if the Optimization Toolbox™ is installed.